 - In a large bowl, whisk together the peanut butter, honey, brown sugar, vanilla, cinnamon, and salt.
 Add the oats and almonds.
 Using a spatula, stir until well-combined.

-- Remove from the oven and stir one more time.
+- Remove from the oven and stir.
 Add raisins.
 Once cool, store in an airtight bag or container.
 Enjoy!